Nico Hoerner Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fifth in MLB with a collective 10.2 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the third-best in MLB.

-- The Rangers have a 3.34 team ERA that ranks ninth among all league pitching staffs.
+- The Rangers have a 3.86 team ERA that ranks 11th across all league pitching staffs.

-- The Rangers allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Rangers pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in the league.

-- The Rangers will look to Perez (1-0) in his second start of the season.
+- The Rangers are sending Gray (0-1) out for his second start of the season.

-- In his last time out on Sunday, the lefty threw 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.
+- The righty last appeared on Tuesday against the Baltimore Orioles, when he went 6 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.